Removing Blood Stains

 Blood Splatter and How to Remove Blood Stains.

-When I was growing up, I was quite a tom-boy and was always running somewhere; biking, climbing, you name it.
+When I was growing up, I was quite a tom-boy and was always running somewhere; biking, climbing, riding horses, you name it.

 Of course, I sometimes tripped over things including my own two feet.
-I’d be covered in blood weekly!
+I’d have me some blood stains weekly!

-After having 3 children (2 grown daughters and an 11 year old son), I’ve removed more than 100 blood stains and I’d say that qualifies me as a stain removal expert.
+After having 3 children (2 grown daughters and an 11 year old son), I’ve removed more blood stains than I can count and I’d say that qualifies me as a stain removal expert.

 People spend millions of dollars each year on commercial stain removers unnecessarily.
 Don’t let that be you!